andreseqp/Clean.ActCrit/Notes.md

 ## List of things to do

-* using sum of squares does not seem to work.
-Try computing loglikelihood
+* Nrew does not seem to reach a stationnary distribution.
+Why?